payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 ```
 * If `value` is a _string_ only the first word is displayed large.
-This is as steight forward as it looks.
+This is as straight forward as it looks.
 All members are required.
-The model creates a new jquery object that must be inserted into the DOM by the caller.
+The model creates a new jQuery object that must be inserted into the DOM by the caller.
 * `color` is the color of the line or bar used to indicate the item,
 * `background` is the background color of the line or bar should it use a fill, if an array is used those are the start and end color of a linear gradient
 * `highlight` is the color used to highlight the status of the text